Jrburnett/Machine_learning_bot/README.md

 # Machine_learning_bot
 machine learning trading bot
 # Libraries
-- import pandas as pd
+- pandas
-- import numpy as np
+- numpy
-- from pathlib import Path
+- pathlib
-- import hvplot.pandas
+- hvplot.pandas
-- import matplotlib.pyplot as plt
+- matplotlib.pyplot
-- from sklearn import svm
+- sklearn
-- from sklearn.preprocessing import StandardScaler
+- sklearn.preprocessing
-- from pandas.tseries.offsets import DateOffset
+- pandas.tseries.offsets
-- from sklearn.metrics import classification_report
+- sklearn.metrics
 # Purpose
 ## Establish Baseline Performance
 In establishing a baseline performance I imported the data that I needed, cleaned said data, and added SMA slow and fast, followed by a signal column that tells when to buy or sell.
 I then created strategy returns by mulitplying actual returns by the prior trading singal.
 I then implemented the first machine learning ascpect by setting up my svm model.